Kelly Watson: Development

-Writers created a HIV scare story for the doctor which played out following an accident at work.
+Writers created an HIV scare story for the doctor which played out following an accident at work.
 Kelly cuts herself when she is treating an HIV positive patient.
 She has to take a test for the virus and is forced to wait for the results.
 The story highlighted prejudice that exists around the condition as Kelly hoped her friends would support her, but she falls victim to the "small-town prejudice" in Summer Bay.
 Hobbs said "it's a terrible time for Kelly, not only does she face closed minds but she has to dump her boyfriend too."
 Kelly fears that staying with Travis could lead to him contracting HIV too.
 The actress added "she feels that for Travis' sake she should back off.
 She doesn't want to risk infecting him if the test results are positive."

 The story was challenging for Hobbs because she had two friends who died from AIDS as a result of HIV.
 She recalled that it was heartbreaking but credited the story with a "terrific response" from viewers in the Australian outback, where she believed attitudes towards the illness were changing.

 Hobbs decided to leave Home and Away in 1997.
 Hobbs admitted that while she was sad about leaving, she wanted to move on and get into feature films.
 She also planned to take some of her character's attributes and apply them to her own life.
 In Kelly's final storyline, she decides not to go through with her wedding to Travis, as she knows that he does not want to move to the city.
 Instead she leaves alone for a new job.